Amit10311/uha586/readme_hector.md

 In order to implement Motion Planning primitives, MoveIt! framework is being used in dynamic obstacles environment .

-Since, Github does not support partial submoduling yet, the package `hector_gazebo_termal_camera` should be deleted after above command is executed.
+* The package `hector_gazebo_termal_camera` should be deleted after above command is executed.

-In order to build the project execute `catkin build`.
  Since there are roughly 30 packages, build time may be around 5 minutes.
 To run the project, launch consecutively:
 ```Shell
 roslaunch hector_moveit_gazebo orchyard_navigation.launch